hiddenswitch/Spellsource/skyhook/docs/CreateNewProvider.md

     }

     async parseData() {
-        //do your stuff here and add things to this.payload }
+        //do your stuff here and add things to this.updateRecord }
 }